John Perry (engineer): Life

 He was born on 14 February 1850 at Garvagh, County Londonderry, the second son of Samuel Perry and a Scottish-born wife.
 John's brother James was the County Surveyor in Galway West and co-founded the Galway Electric Light Company.
-One of his daughters, Alice, was the one of the first women in the world with an engineering degree.
+One of James Perry’s daughters, Alice, was one of the first women in the world with an engineering degree.

 Perry worked as Lord Kelvin's assistant at the University of Glasgow, and later became professor of mechanical engineering at Finsbury Technical College.
 He was a colleague of William Edward Ayrton and John Milne at the Imperial College of Engineering in Tokyo, 1875–79, and was also a Fellow of the Royal Society.
 He was professor of mathematics at Imperial College in London from 1896 to 1913.
-In 1900 he was elected president of the Institution of Electrical Engineers, and from 1906–08 served as president of the Physical Society of London.
+In 1900 he was elected president of the Institution of Electrical Engineers, and from 1906 to 1908 served as president of the Physical Society of London.

 Perry was a great admirer of his employer, Lord Kelvin.
-In the printing of his 1890 lecture on spinning tops, Perry inscribed the following acknowledgement: "This report of an experimental lecture is inscribed to Sir William Thomson, by his affectionate pupil, the lecturer, who hereby takes a convenient method of acknowledging the real author of whatever is worth publication in the following pages."
+In the printing of his 1890 lecture on spinning tops, Perry inscribed the following acknowledgement: "This report of an experimental lecture is inscribed to William Thomson, by his affectionate pupil, the lecturer, who hereby takes a convenient method of acknowledging the real author of whatever is worth publication in the following pages."
 The book was later reprinted by Dover Publications in 1957 as Spinning Tops and Gyroscopic Motions.
 Although others (Max Schuler in Germany, Sperry in the USA) had been working on developing practical gyrocompasses, Perry collaborated with Sidney Brown to further develop these and they were awarded : "Gyro-compass" by John Perry, Sidney George Brown, filed August 1917; granted 1919.

 Perry received an honorary doctorate (LL.D) from the University of Glasgow in June 1901.